 To change the registered operator, you must:

-- complete Appointment / cancellation of registered operator form 32 (this form applies if Form 027-01 is not lodged.)
+- complete Form 032: Appointment / cancellation of registered operator (PDF 161 KB) This form applies if Form 027-1 is not lodged.

 Apply for a transfer or cancellation of aircraft registration